ThomasFirmin/hpo_snn/README.md

 ### Zellij

 Experiments use the in development [Zellij](https://github.com/ThomasFirmin/zellij/) version.
-Please intall the Zellij version from [develop_t](https://github.com/ThomasFirmin/zellij/tree/develop_t) branch.
+Please install the Zellij version from [develop_t](https://github.com/ThomasFirmin/zellij/tree/develop_t) branch.
-An OPENMPI distribution is necessaary, parallelization is made using `mpi4py`.
+An OPENMPI distribution is necessary, parallelization is made using `mpi4py`.

 For the version used in these experiments:
 ```